 I’ll Take My Stand: The South and the Agrarian Tradition

 - Live it - The Southern Agrarian movement, born in the 1920′s, is rooted deep in Southern soil.
 The need to return to this way of life has never been greater than it is today.
 Southern Agrarianism also brought with it a revival of the Southern Gentleman – a major focus here.

 - Grow it – Gardening in The South with a strong focus on heirloom (open pollinated) varieties.

-- Raise it – Raising chickens, geese, and other small livestock in The South.
+- Raise it – Raising chickens, ducks, and other small livestock in The South.

 - Use it – Canning and cooking the bounty of your garden in both traditional and non-traditional Southern dishes.